If ever there was a cable with an amazing cost-performance value, this is it.

 This introduces smearing blur and lack of clarity.

 This introduces significant tonal inaccuracy and harmonic colouration.
+It can also subjectively obliterate lower level signal information rendering subtle details and nuances inaudible.

 - Resonate mechanically at certain frequencies more than others.